 The Airport Long Distance Railway Station is right next to Terminal 1, with high speed intercity trains (ICE) leaving in all directions.
 Arriving railway passengers can check in right at the train station for about 60 airlines.

-Taxis are available outside both terminals; a cab ride into Frankfurt's city center takes approximately 20 –30 minutes and costs between 35 - 40 euros.
+Taxis are available outside both terminals.
+A cab ride into Frankfurt's city center takes approximately 20 –30 minutes and costs about 40 euros.
 Rates are based per car, not per passenger, and there are no extra fees for luggage.

 If you go from Frankfurt to the airport, just tell the cab driver your airline, and he will know at which terminal to drop you off.